What is Time Travel Debugging?

-Reverse debuggers (or time travel debuggers) enable developers to record all program activities at runtime (every memory access, every computation, and every call to the operating system), and then rewind and replay to inspect the program state.
-This colossal amount of data is presented via a powerful metaphor: the ability to travel backwards in time (and forwards again) to inspect the program state.
-Typically, in order to optimise for performance, the developers will tune the reverse debugger to collect only the information necessary for accurate replay of the program under inspection.
+Time travel debugging (aka reverse debugging) enables developers to record all program activities at runtime (every memory access, every computation, and every call to the operating system), and then rewind and replay to inspect the program state.
+This huge amount of data can be described using a powerful metaphor: the ability to travel backward in time (and forward again) to inspect the program state.
+Typically, in order to optimize for performance, the developers will fine tune the time travel debugger to collect only the information necessary for accurate replay of the program under inspection.

-Conventional debuggers let you step line-by-line through a program and watch for a bug; an approach which works well for very simple bugs, where the crash happens on the same line as, or immediately after, the error.
-The location of an error and a developer’s knowledge of the code may suggest one or more possible sites for the root cause so that when you restart the program in the debugger and run it forward, you can look at the logic around these sites to see where it goes off track.
-(For an evaluation of the best Linux C++ debuggers see this very helpful discussion by Dr Dobb’s).
-However, this strategy is much harder to apply in the case of hard to reproduce bugs, as a developer has little/no information available about why the bug came about.
-Reverse debuggers are the single most helpful solution for these types of failures as a programmer can walk through the program’s execution backwards, as well as forwards, in order to home in on a point of interest, enabling them to find the root cause from two ends of the program instead of one.
+However, this guesswork approach is much harder to apply in the case of hard to reproduce bugs, where a developer may have little/no information available about why the bug came about.
+Time travel debuggers are the single most helpful solution for these types of failures as a programmer can replay and walk through the program’s execution backward, as well as forward, in order to home in on a point of interest.
+This enables them to find the root cause from two ends of the program instead of one.

-How does reverse debugging compare with runtime debugging?
+How does time travel debugging compare with runtime debugging?

-Some slowdown must be expected when using reverse debugging (see for example the points raised on StackExchange in the thread Why is reverse debugging rarely used?).
-However, this varies hugely depending on the method of reverse debugging used.
-The reverse debugging function of GDB, for example, can slow a program down 50,000x, which is far too slow to be considered by most developers.
-Undo’s reverse debugger, UndoDB, typically causes a slowdown of 2-3x (though for large complex code systems, this can be greater).
-However, it is important to remember that you will have to restart your program multiple times when using a conventional debugger whereas with time travel debuggers such as UndoDB, you can go backwards and forwards as often as you need without having to restart.
+Some slowdown must be expected when using time travel debugging (see for example the points raised on StackExchange in the thread Why is reverse debugging rarely used?).
+However, this varies hugely depending on the method of time travel debugging used.
+The time travel debugging function of GDB, for example, can slow a program down 50,000x, which is far too slow to be considered by most developers.
+UDB, typically causes a slowdown of 2-3x (though for large complex code systems, this can be greater).
+However, it is important to remember that you will have to restart your program multiple times when using a conventional debugger whereas with time travel debuggers such as UDB, you can replay backward and forward as often as you need without having to restart.

+Yes.
 Most Time Travel Debuggers for compiled code are based on the GNU debugger, GDB, and therefore support all languages compatible with GDB (e.g. C/C++, Go and even Fortran).
-For other languages, there are various bespoke projects such as:
+For other languages, there are a growing number approaches to time travel debugging tools, such as: